ChurroC/churro-blog/README.md

 Maybe add an animation to sun to moon. also actually get color in for dark mode.
 Issue with moutning.
 Since it render first then use effect gets called so no a is moutn but has mount.
 This means local sotrage gets reset.
+Try to get fusion model explosion and think of way to integrate into site [text](https://www.youtube.com/watch?v=MrIEddahJM8)

 ## Info